Pyrenees Coast to Coast - Cycling Tour

 The following is included in the tour:

-- Eight nights accommodation in double, twin or single room with en-suite.
+- Nine nights accommodation in double, twin or single room with en-suite.

 - Transfer to and from the arrival/departure point